 The Namecheap VPN service is clearly improving as time goes along.
-The price is also noteworthy, although there are other low-priced VPN services, which we discuss in the Surfshark vs NordVPN comparison.
+And the combination of an unlimited number of simultaneous connections along with a super low price is noteworthy, and there are other low-priced VPNs, which we discuss in the Surfshark vs NordVPN comparison.

 Add in the current weak state of technical support and limited feature set, and we think you can get a lot more VPN for only a little more money.